 This kayak comes with all the necessary accessories such as a paddle, paddle holder, fishing rod holders, loads of storage, cup holder, carry handles and mounts for adding additional accessories.

-We’ve listed all the top ten kayaks reviewed in this guide in the comparison chart below.
+In the comparison chart below, we’ve listed all the top ten kayaks reviewed in this guide.
 The chart provides a quick and easy way to compare the kayaks and their features side by side so you can determine which is the best type of kayak for you.

 For further details about these kayaks, keep reading the best 10 kayak reviews below.